Pyramid (game show): Bonuses

-On the Game Show Network version, there were no bonus cards, but correctly guessing all seven words in a category awarded a $500 bonus and added $5,000 to the Winner's Circle bank.
+On the Game Show Network version, there were no bonuses behind the categories, but correctly guessing all seven words in a category awarded $500 to the contestant and added $5,000 to the Winner's Circle bank.

 Winner's Circle

-The winning team from the main game plays the Winner's Circle, in which one player must describe six categories of increasing difficulty to their partner within sixty seconds by giving a short and concise list of items relating to each category in play.
+The winning team from the main game plays the Winner's Circle, in which one member must describe six categories, ostensibly of increasing difficulty, to their partner within 60 seconds by giving a short and concise list of items relating to each category in play.
 (For instance, the category "things that clean" could be described with clues such as "soap", "a vacuum", or "a maid's broom".)
-Which ever team member receives the clues is given credit so long as the key word of the category ("clean") is given.
-Although it has not been stated in official rules, since Strahan has been hosting, the contestant gives the clues, and the celebrity must guess the category.
+The team is credited with solving a category as long as the guesser says some form of its key word (any form of the word "clean") before time runs out.
+Some categories offer a synonym for the key word, such as "things that disappear (vanish)"; either one may be said to gain credit.
+Although it has not been stated in official rules, since Strahan has been hosting, the contestant gives the clues and the celebrity must guess the categories.
 In prior versions of the show, celebrities usually gave the clues.
+In the earliest episodes of the show, the host would ask the contestant whether they wanted to give or receive clues.

-The clue-giver may pass on a category and return to it after playing through all six if time remains on the clock.
-Giving an illegal clue immediately forfeits the current category from play.
-These include using gestures; using any part of a key word in the category, a definition, or a direct synonym of it; using a prepositional phrase; or listing an item that does not fit the category.
-If all six categories are guessed before time runs out, the contestant partner wins the top prize; if not, he/she wins money for each category that is correctly guessed.
+The clue giver may pass on a category and return to it after playing through all six if time remains on the clock.
+Giving an illegal clue removes the category from play.
+These include using gestures (which were permitted until 1974); using any part of a key word in the category, a definition, or a direct synonym of it; using a descriptive prepositional phrase or adverb (unless the category implicitly allows it, e.g., "on a table" or "in my pocket" for "Where You Keep Your Keys"); or listing an item that does not fit the category.
+Each category in the Winner's Circle has a cash amount attached to it; successfully playing all six categories wins the top cash prize for that round, while failing to do so awards the cash amounts attached to all solved categories.